AdS gravity, SO(2,d) gauge theory and Holography: AdS gravity as gauge theory

 It suggests the following gauge invariant action

-For $D=4$, it recovers the MacDowell-Mansouri-Stelle-West action\cite{MacDowell:1977jt,Mansouri:1977ej,Stelle:1979aj}.
-Does it also come back to the Chern-Simons action \cite{Witten:1988hc} in $D=3$?
+For $D=4${\footnote{After this paper was completed, we noticed that the $D=4$ version of the action (\ref{GRGT}) has already appeared in Ref.\cite{Wilczek:1998ea}.}}, the difference between (\ref{GRGT}) and the MacDowell-Mansouri-Stelle-West action\cite{MacDowell:1977jt,Mansouri:1977ej,Stelle:1979aj} is just the Gauss-Bonnet term.
+Since the 4d Gauss-Bonnet is topological, these two actions are equivalent to each other and give rises to same equations of motion.
+Does it also equivalent to the Chern-Simons action \cite{Witten:1988hc} in $D=3$?
 At the first sight, the above action looks quite different from the Chern-Simons type of action.
 Especially, the $Y^{\hat\alpha}$ field does not appear in \cite{Witten:1988hc}.
 However, this is just an illusion due to the fact that $Y^{\hat\alpha}$ does not appears in the EOM in $D=3$.
 In fact, the $Y^{\hat\alpha}$ is implicity imposed in \cite{Witten:1988hc} when one try to identify the vielbein $e^{a}$ with a specific linear combination $A_L+A_R$ of the $SL(2,R)\times SL(2,R)$ gauge field.
 Furthermore, the equivalence can be proved by noticing that these two actions are differed by a total derivative term.
 In general, one can write down the higher dimensional analogy of the action in \cite{Witten:1988hc} and prove that these two types of actions are always equivalent to each other up to a total derivative term.
 The details are explained in the Appendix A.

 By varying the gauge field $A^{\hat\alpha\hat\beta}$ in (\ref{GRGT}), we get